marine-raimbault/marine-raimbault/README.md

  Give me Feedback! 😃

 ### MORE ABOUT THE CHANNEL :
-- I'm at the beginning of my software engineering journey 🧭 and I share what I learn along the way.
 - Let's have some fun growing together! 🌱🚀 Suggest topics or ask questions in the comments 💬!
-- For now, I'm focusing on the Elixir Programming Language, but I enjoy new ideas  😃
 - You found a better way to do something ⚡?
 Please share it, your feedback is valuable! 😊
 ## 📌 Current Software Development projects:
 - (page in development...)